telliott99/CryptoQuickies/Beale_cipher.md

 The text we chose for our key is pretty famous.
 We can try to obscure that by various manipulations.
 One way is transposition.

-Peter Norvig clued me to this elegant method of transposing a matrix ([here](http://norvig.com/python-iaq.html), about 2/3 of the way down the page):
+Peter Norvig's notes about Python showed me this elegant method of transposing a matrix ([here](http://norvig.com/python-iaq.html), about 2/3 of the way down the page):

     def transpose(L):
         return zip(*L)